 If TRUE, the sectors in zoom_sectors will only appear in their zoomed form.
+If FALSE, both the zoomed and unzoomed versions will be plotted.

+zoom_prefix

-If zoom_prefix A character prefix that will be applied to zoomed sequences to distinguish them from non-zoomed ones.
+A character prefix that will be applied to zoomed sequences to distinguish them from non-zoomed ones.